leewc/leewc.github.io/_posts/articles/2026-01-24-diy-obsidian-markdown-sync.md

 -a : Archive (preserve read time stamps)
 -z : Use text compression to reduce network overhead -u : Update (skip files newer on receiver)
+--delete-after:  deletes after the transfer completes (safer than the default --delete-before if the transfer gets interrupted)
 ```

+If you're not confident, add `-n` and `-v` to see a dryrun of what rsync will do!

 A great resource for me to understand rysnc is this blog post by DigitalOcean: https://www.digitalocean.com/community/tutorials/how-to-use-rsync-to-sync-local-and-remote-directories#using-rsync-to-sync-with-a-remote-system